spryker/decimal-object/README.md

 ## Features

+- Super strict on precision/scale.
+Does not lose significant digits on its own.
+You need to `trim()` for this manually.
+- Speaking API (no le, gt methods).
-- Basic math operations and checks supported
+- Basic math operations and checks supported.
-- Immutability
+- Immutability.
-- Handle very large and very small numbers
+- Handle very large and very small numbers.

 Note: This library is a sandbox/showcase and for testing right now only.
 Alpha-version.
 Use with Caution.